-The Clinical Senate provides a forum for clinicians to come together and debate complex and wide ranging issues that impact upon the health of all Western Australians.
+The Clinical Senate of Western Australia provides a forum for clinicians to debate complex and wide ranging issues that impact upon the health of all Western Australians.

-The recommendations that emerge from these high-level debates are presented to the Director General of WA Health and the State Health Executive Forum (SHEF) for their consideration and action within the broader health system
+The recommendations that emerge from these high-level debates are presented to the Director General of WA Health (as System Manager) and the Health Service Boards (as Operational Managers) for their consideration and action within the broader health system.

 The Clinical Senate Executive Committee is comprised of eight members led by Professor Julie Quinlivan and is responsible for planning the quarterly meetings and overseeing administration of the Senate.